jchris/simple-realtime-console/README.md

 # Simple Realtime Console

 https://github.com/openai/openai-realtime-console but it doesnt suck. simplest possible frontend only VAD server implementation, because the original was way too bloated.
+You can [see the diffs here](https://github.com/openai/openai-realtime-console/compare/main...swyxio:simple-realtime-console:main?expand=1) - we are at -1200 LOC deleted

 see diff